cheind/pytorch-blender/Readme.md

 ### Blender
 The package `blendtorch.btb` provides offscreen rendering capabilities `OffScreenRenderer`, animation control `Controller` and `BlenderOutputChannel` to publish any pickle-able message.
 When Blender instances are launched by `blendtorch.btt.BlenderLauncher`, each instance receives specific arguments to determine binding addresses and **blendtorch** instance ids that can later be used determine which instance sent specific messages.

+### Parallism
+**blendtorch** supports two kinds of parallism: Blender instances and PyTorch workers.
+We use a [PUSH/PULL pattern](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pushpull.html) that allows us to fan out from multiple Blender instances and distribute the workload to many PyTorch workers.
+It is guaranteed that only one PyTorch worker receives a particular message, no message is lost, but the order in which it is received is not guaranteed.
+If PyTorch training does not process the data fast enough, the Blender instances will be blocked until new slosts are available.
+When the number of PyTorch workers is one (i.e `num_workers=0` in DataLoader) then all messages will be received in generation order.
+At any PyTorch worker, messages are interleaved from all Blender instances in a fair manner.
+You may use the `btid` message field to determine which Blender instance sent which message.

 ## Caveats
 - Despite offscreen rendering is supported in Blender 2.8x it requires a UI frontend and thus cannot run in `--background` mode.
 - The renderings produced by Blender are in linear color space and thus will appear darker than expected when displayed.
 See `gamma_correct` transform [demo.py](./demo.py) to fix this.